Species in Collection Rainforest Tour Orchids

 Date: Monday, 9 October 2006, at 11:22 p.m.

-I have wasted two days on this stupid "parrot flower" scam, and that is what it is!!!!
+"I have wasted two days on this stupid "parrot flower" scam, and that is what it is!!!!
 Lucas has been on every gardening forum I can find.
 He has even used the UBC Botanical Gardens forum to give credibility to his bogus claims.
 He has even "Cut & Pasted" the flower images into the 1901 botanical reports of "an" impatiens flower.
 The bottom line, is that he is using the topic (and fermenting the exotic part of it) to promote his own rare tropical plant sales site, i.e. www.exoticrainforest.com.
 Even though, in his own cited references, "it is easily raised from seed".
 And, he even at his sales site refers to the plant as "known on the Internet as the rare Thailand Parrot flower".
 Gee, I wonder why it is referred to in that manner, might it have been his relentless references as such on every BB.
 I can assure everyone right now, that if the Thais thought there was anything to this, you could buy them at your corner store very quickly!
 When one saw the Arkansas address, it should have been a clue!!!
 Now, in case some of you are disappointed that you can't buy this real or imagined plant, glasshouse works out of Ohio offers an impatiens Niamniamensis African Queen which looks very similar, "like a cockatoo hanging from a string" and, undoctored.
 Note: I am not recommending this firm.
-The bottom line, in my opinion, this entire hoax, is outright Spam!
+The bottom line, in my opinion, this entire hoax, is outright Spam!"

-To clarify: The name "Rare Thailand Parrot Flower" accompanied many of the emails forwarded around the internet early in 2006.
-I simply elected to use the name as it was stated in the email.
+The name "Rare Thailand Parrot Flower" accompanied many of the emails forwarded around the internet early in 2006.
+We simply used the name as it was stated in the email.
 I first received the email sometime in March or April of 2006.
 This person also posted another note on the same garden bulletin board implying Tourdoi may have created this "hoax" to get people to take a fraudulent tour.
-The purpose of the Exotic Rainforest website is to provide information.
-Our policy about selling plants is clearly posted at several locations on this website.
-We DO NOT sell plants!
-The Exotic Rainforest is a private botanical garden.
+Simply an opinion, but it does appear some people are too blind to see the truth!

-Despite the fact I say several times on this website I don't have the Thailand Parrot flower in our collection some folks appear to enjoy sending email asking us to sell them a Parrot Flower plant.
-Sorry, we do not have this plantI gladly try to answer email questions but email asking to purchase Impatiens psittacina will be ignored.
+Despite the fact I say several times on this website we don't have the Thailand Parrot flower in our collection some folks appear to enjoy sending email asking us to sell them a Parrot Flower plant.
+Once again, we do not have this plant.

 Steve Lucas